 BTSC continues to maintain high standards of safety and services throughout its operation.
 The key indicators for operations performance include service reliability, train reliability and ticket reliability.
-Service reliability measures the punctuality of the passenger journey (Passenger Journey On Time: PJOT), with the target set at not less than 99.5 percent per delay of 5 minutes or greater.
-The results achieved for 2015/16 were an average of 99.84 percent, exceeding the target.
+Service reliability measures the punctuality of passenger journey (Passenger Journey on Time: PJOT), with the target is set at not less than 99.5 percent per delay of 5 minutes or greater.
+The results achieved for FY 2016/17 were an average of 99.86 percent (well above target).
 Train reliability measures the distance travelled before a fault occurs.
-The target is set for not less than 35,000 car-kilometres per fault and BTSC recorded 71,949 car-kilometres per fault in 2015/16, exceeding the target although the reliability dropped from 2014/15.
+The target is set for not less than 35,000 car-kilometres per fault and BTSC recorded 89,076 car-kilometres per fault in FY 2016/17, an increase from last year and at a level well above target.
 Ticket reliability refers to the number of transactions before a fault occurs, which includes equipment failure as well as mishandling of tickets by passengers.
-The target was set at not less than 15,000 transactions before a failure, and ticket reliability in 2015/16 was recorded at 22,168 transactions per fault, staying above the target.
-BTSC performs regular upgrades on equipment in order to ensure continuous improvement in performance and reliability.
+The target is set at not less than 15,000 transactions before a failure, and ticket reliability in FY 2016/17 was recorded at 37,905 transactions per fault - a higher level than last year and considerably above target.